What is the goal of the REDS program?

 How does the REDS program contribute to scientific discovery?

-The program has established scientific approaches to assessing the risks of contracting transfusion-transmitted infectious agents, established databases to evaluate the blood supply as well as specific populations of transfused patients, and added shareable biorepository resources for the scientific community.
+The program has established scientific approaches to assessing the risks of contracting transfusion-transmitted infectious agents, established databases to evaluate the blood supply and specific populations of transfused patients, and added shareable biorepository resources for the scientific community.

 Findings from the original REDS program, which was created in response to the emerging HIV/AIDS epidemic, dramatically improved blood safety.
 REDS-II approached both infectious and noninfectious problems, such as transfusion-related acute lung injury, that could affect the U.S. and international blood supply.